ameame-yzq/527-project-FTD/README.md

   - Time series forecasting for identifying and projecting market trends

 ## Setup & Requirements
-(Typically, here you'd include instructions on how to set up the project, any required libraries or tools, and how to run the analysis scripts.)

 ## Results & Reports
 - Comprehensive insights into historical and current film industry trends.